pagehm1/queue_in_c/README.md

 # queue_in_c

-An implementation of a queue in C
+A base implementation of a queue in C.

 ## How to Use